-Mid-size jet: Cessna Citation XLS+
+Midsize jet: Cessna Citation XLS+

-Super-mid-size jet: Falcon 50EX
+Super-midsize jet: Falcon 50EX

-The Falcon 50 by Dassault Aviation was the first private jet with intercontinental range, and it was a massively popular private aircraft.
-17 years after the Falcon 50 was released, Dassault Aviation recreated the aircraft, keeping its most popular features and upgrading the rest with cutting-edge technology.
+Dassault Aviation recreated the Falcon 50 17 years after it was released, keeping its most popular features and upgrading the rest with cutting-edge technology.
 The result?
-The Falcon 50EX: a private plane that looks and feels like the Falcon 50, but with technology that makes it easily supersede its predecessor.
-It cruises faster at higher altitudes, burns less fuel, flies further, and can outperform the Falcon 50 across the board.
+The Falcon 50EX, a private plane that looks and feels like the Falcon 50 but with technology that supersedes that of its predecessor.
+It cruises faster at higher altitudes, burns less fuel, flies further, and outperforms the Falcon 50 across the board.

 Engine specifications include three Honeywell TFE731-40 turbofan engines, the second generation of the TFE731 series.
 They provide more thrust at cruise speeds and burn less fuel than the Falcon 50’s TFE731-3-1C engines.

-Heavy jet: Embraer Legacy 650E
+Heavy jet: Embraer Legacy 650

-The luxurious Embraer Legacy 650E comes in at £18.8 million, a relative bargain when compared to the similarly sized, £44.75 million Gulfstream G550.
-The ‘E’ stands for ‘Evolution’ – and the model certainly offers that, with two Rolls-Royce AE 3007A2 engines and a Honeywell Primus Elite avionics system.
+The luxurious Embraer Legacy 650E comes in at £18.8 million for a pre-used model, while a new model will set you back £24.05 million, a relative bargain when compared to the average price of a new, similarly sized, £44.75 million Gulfstream G550.
+The ‘E’ stands for ‘Evolution’, and the model certainly offers that, with two Rolls-Royce AE 3007A2 engines and a Honeywell Primus Elite avionics system.
 As an aviation industry first, the plane also comes with a 10-year or 10,000-hour warranty.